Engine Modes

 Switching Between Modes

-You can switch from programmatic to admin_ui mode at any time.
-When switching to admin_ui mode, any permissions defined in code are imported into the metadata database as a starting point.
+You can switch from programmatic to interactive mode at any time.
+When switching to interactive mode, any permissions defined in code are imported into the metadata database as a starting point.

-Switching from admin_ui back to programmatic requires exporting your current permissions from the admin UI and adding them to your createEngine config.
+Switching from interactive back to programmatic requires exporting your current permissions from the admin UI and adding them to your createEngine config.

 // Start in programmatic mode during development